List of DC Comics characters: Z: Ashley Zolomon

 Dr. Ashley Zolomon is a character appearing in DC Comics.
 The character made her first appearance in The Flash (vol. 2) #197 (June 2003), and was created by Geoff Johns and Scott Kolins.
-She is a profiler in Keystone City's police department who a colleague of Wally West / The Flash and the estranged wife of Hunter Zolomon / Zoom.
+She is a profiler in Keystone City's police department who is a colleague of Wally West and the estranged wife of Hunter Zolomon.

 Ashley worked with the F.B.I. when she met Hunter and they married with the two specialized in apprehending low-level costumed criminals until Hunter inadvertently caused her father's death by mistakenly believing that the Clown was incapable of using a gun, causing their estrangement.
-Ashley replaced her ex-husband as a profiler, exposing Mister Element and getting in a car accident for which she's hospitalized.
-Ashley deals with the Flash's various enemies which revealed Zoom still attached emotionally to Ashley instead of Cheetah and she helps Linda Park.

 Ashley Zolomon in other media

-An alternate universe variant of Ashley Zolomon appears in The Flash episode "Versus Zoom", portrayed by Tatyana Forrest.
-This version is Hunter Zolomon's mother and was murdered by her husband which traumatized their son.
+An alternate universe version of Ashley Zolomon appears in The Flash episode "Versus Zoom", portrayed by Tatyana Forrest.
+This version is the mother of Hunter Zolomon and the wife of James Zolomon, who murdered her.

+Zombie

+Zombie is a character appearing in American comic books published by DC Comics.
+He debuted in Batman: Vengeance of Bane #1 and was created by Chuck Dixon and Graham Nolan.

+Zombie assisted in the medical facilities of Santa Prisca, where he witnessed the uprising of Bane.
+He, Bane, Bird, and Trogg escaped one day and went to Gotham City to begin Bane's master plan at the start of the "Batman: Knightfall" storyline.
+Like Trogg, Zombie also maintained the maintenance of Bane's Venom drug pump.
+In post-Rebirth continuity, Zombie is mute and able to absorb the life force of others.

+Zombie in other media

+Zombie appears in the Kite Man: Hell Yeah! episode "Prison Break, Hell Yeah!".

+Agatha Zorbatos

+Agatha Zorbatos is a character appearing in American comic books published by DC Comics.
+She first appeared in Batman Vol. 2 #23.4 during the "Forever Evil" storyline and was created by Peter Tomasi and Graham Nolan.

+Agatha Zorbatos is the interim prison warden of Blackgate Penitentiary.

 Zuggernaut

-The Zuggernaut is a supervillain and symbiotic alien life form in the DC Universe.

-The character, created by John Ostrander and Joe Brozowski, first appeared in Firestorm the Nuclear Man #69 (March 1988).

 The Zuggernaut is an alien who crashed on Earth as a meteorite in Russia.
 It was found by, and bonded to, Matvei Rodor, a black marketeer.
 Rodor is in conflict with a corrupt Moscow prosecutor named Soliony and agrees to Zuggernaut's offer of help in exchange for being its host.

 Returning to Moscow, they attack Soliony, who has been interrogating Mikhail Arkadin.
 Arkadin summons Firestorm and escapes the jail to find Zuggernaut threatening Soliony.
 Zuggernaut is driven off when Firestorm burns their chest.

 Zuggernaut reappears a short time later and allows itself to be captured to get to Soliony.
 Again Firestorm intervenes, creating discord for both the alien and its host.
 Their fight with Firestorm is interrupted by Stalnoivolk, allowing Rodor to override Zuggernaut's desire to fight Firestorm and chase after Soliony.
 They, in turn, are delayed by the Russian super-team Soyuz, allowing Firestorm to catch up and stop them.
 This results in Rodor being killed and Zuggernaut withdrawing to find a new host.